TomoGuide/TomoGuide.github.io/docs/03-tutorial/04-template-matching/index.md

 ### Machine Learning-Based Methods

 - **[TomoTwin](https://github.com/MPI-Dortmund/tomotwin-cryoet)**: Employs deep metric learning to embed tomograms into a high-dimensional space, enabling the identification of proteins without the need for manual annotation or retraining for each new protein.​
 - **[crYOLO](https://cryolo.readthedocs.io/en/latest/)**: A convolutional neural network-based tool that applies the YOLO (You Only Look Once) object detection system for fast and accurate particle picking.
-It offers pre-trained models and supports training on user-specific datasets cryolo.readthedocs.io.​
+It offers pre-trained models and supports training on user-specific datasets.​
-- **[ProPicker](https://github.com/MLI-lab/ProPicker)**: A promptable segmentation method that allows for selective detection of specific proteins in cryo-ET tomograms, facilitating targeted particle picking OpenReview.​
+- **[ProPicker](https://github.com/MLI-lab/ProPicker)**: A promptable segmentation method that allows for selective detection of specific proteins in cryo-ET tomograms, facilitating targeted particle picking.​
 - and many more!

 ### Geometry-Based Methods

-- **[MPicker](https://www.nature.com/articles/s41467-024-55767-w)**: Focuses on membrane-associated particles by generating flattened tomograms to reduce membrane curvature, enhancing the visualization and localization of proteins on membranes Nature.​
+- **[MPicker](https://www.nature.com/articles/s41467-024-55767-w)**: Focuses on membrane-associated particles by generating flattened tomograms to reduce membrane curvature, enhancing the visualization and localization of proteins on membranes.​
 - **[MemBrain-pick](https://github.com/CellArchLab/membrain-pick)**: Part of the MemBrain suite, this tool utilizes pre-existing membrane segmentations to localize membrane-associated particles.
-It converts segmentations into mesh representations, which can be manually annotated using Surforama to train models for particle prediction GitHub.​
+It converts segmentations into mesh representations, which can be manually annotated using Surforama to train models for particle prediction.​